Ezra–Nehemiah: Division into Ezra and Nehemiah

-The single Hebrew book "Ezra–Nehemiah", with the title "Ezra", was translated into Greek around the middle of the 2nd century BCE.
+The single Hebrew book "Ezra–Nehemiah", with the title "Ezra", was translated into Greek around the middle of the 2nd-century BCE.
 Slightly later a second, and very different, Greek translation was made, commonly referred to as 1 Esdras.
-The Septuagint includes both 1 Esdras and the older translation of Ezra–Nehemiah, and names the two books as Esdras A and Esdras B respectively.
+The Septuagint includes both 1 Esdras and the older translation of Ezra–Nehemiah and names the two books as Esdras A and Esdras B, respectively.
 The early Christian scholar Origen remarked that the Hebrew 'book of Ezra' might then be considered a 'double' book.
-Jerome, writing in the early 5th century, noted that this duplication had since been adopted by Greek and Latin Christians.
-Jerome himself rejected the duplication in his Vulgate translation of the Bible into Latin from the Hebrew; and consequently all early Vulgate manuscripts present Ezra–Nehemiah as a single book, as too does the 8th century commentary of Bede, and in the 9th century bibles of Alcuin and Theodulf of Orleans.
-However, from the 9th century onwards, Latin bibles are found that for the first time separate the Ezra and Nehemiah sections of Ezra–Nehemiah as two distinct books; and this became standard in the Paris Bibles of the 13th century.
-It was not until 1516/17, in the first printed Rabbinic Bible of Daniel Bomberg that the separation was introduced generally in Hebrew Bibles.
+Jerome, writing in the early 5th century, noted that Greek and Latin Christians had since adopted this duplication.
+Jerome himself rejected the duplication in his Vulgate translation of the Bible into Latin from the Hebrew.
+Consequently, all early Vulgate manuscripts present Ezra–Nehemiah as a single book, as too does the 8th-century commentary of Bede, and in the 9th-century bibles of Alcuin and Theodulf of Orleans.
+However, from the 9th century onwards, Latin Bibles were found that, for the first time, separated the Ezra and Nehemiah sections of Ezra–Nehemiah as two distinct books, and this became standard in the Paris Bibles of the 13th century.
+It was not until 1516/17, in the first printed Rabbinic Bible of Daniel Bomberg, that the separation was introduced generally in Hebrew Bibles.